FutureMarkRwanda/BA_Notes/Networking/done/Static_and_Default_Routes_Notes.md

 - `show configuration`: Verifies hostname and passwords.
 - `show version`: Shows router details (e.g., IOS version, uptime).

-Scenario: A network admin configures a new router for a branch office, setting the hostname to "Branch1" and assigning 172.1.2.3/16 to FastEthernet0 for management.
+A network admin configures a new router for a branch office, setting the hostname to "Branch1" and assigning 172.1.2.3/16 to FastEthernet0 for management.

 ---